Alexandermafi/git_for_dummies/README.md

 [9.
 Additional Documentation]:https://github.com/Alexandermafi/git_for_dummies#11-Additional-Documentation

-# 1. Factory Metaphor - industrial engineering student perspective
+# 1. Factory Metaphor

-- git status -> Lets you see what goods you have in stock
+- git status -> Lets you see what goods you have in your inventory

-- git add -> Loads the goods onto the loading dock
+- git add -> Loads the goods onto your loading dock

 - git commit -m "message" -> Loads the goods into the truck.
 The goods are marked with the note "message"

 - git push -> Sends the truck to the recipient

-- git pull -> Receives a truck full of goods that are put into storage
+- git pull -> Receives a truck full of goods that are put into your inventory

-- git fetch -> Receives a truck full of goods but does NOT put them into storage
+- git fetch -> Receives a truck full of goods but does NOT put them into your inventory

 # 2. Terminal commands (a selection)